Esaalord/Py-Search-Duplicates/README.md

 Notice:
 -------
 __Python2.6__ or higher is recommended but Python3 is highly __unrecommended__ even if this one is half-supported.
-Avoid to scan very big files unless if you have enough RAM to do that (like higher than 1GB or even more higher, depending of your RAM).

 Usage:
 --------------